BrewBench/monitor/README.md

 You can also connect a relay to the digital ports and add a heater / pump to create a RIMS system.
 The software will start/stop the heater/pump based on the target temperature you set.

 #### Fermenters
-BrewBench Monitor can also be used with fermenters.
-I have an [SS Brewtech Chronical](https://www.ssbrewtech.com/collections/chronicals) that I thread the thermistor into the temperature [thermowell](https://www.ssbrewtech.com/collections/accessories/products/weldless-thermowell-with-lcd-temp-display) along with the digital one provided.
+BrewBench Monitor can easily be used with fermenters with a thermowell.

 ## Setup the Arduino